jgromes/RohmMultiSensor/README.md

 IMPORTANT: You will not be able to use any sensors for which you have not provided the `#define`!
 This is to ensure that only the required sensors are included, reducing overall program size.

-Alternatively, you can `#define` all the sensors that shaer the same supply voltage.
+Alternatively, you can `#define` all the sensors that share the same supply voltage.
 In this example, we will include all sensors that run on 1.8 V:

 ```c++
 #define INCLUDE_ALL_1V8_SENSORS